Facebook

 Best Bypass Pruning Shears

 You’ll notice how easily the blade glides through plants and woods.
-This prevents frayed edges but also a build-up of sap and debris on your blade.
+This prevents frayed edges and a build-up of sap and debris on your blade.

-If you do have any issues, these shears are covered by a lifetime warranty.
-So you can rest assured that the manufacturer will deal with any issues.
+If you experience any issues, these shears are covered by a lifetime warranty.
+So you can rest assured that the manufacturer will deal with any problems.

 Pros